 - Fellows are given opportunities to work with chaplains in meeting the spiritual, religious and existential care needs of patients.

 - Fellows are able to participate in clinical research.
 Research projects are supported by mentors within the division as well as the Mayo Clinic Academic Support Office.

 This fellowship fulfills the requirements for fellowship training in hospice and palliative medicine as outlined by the American Board of Medical Specialties, the Accreditation Council for Graduate Medical Education and the Residency Review Committee for Family Medicine.

 Fellows who complete the year successfully will be board-eligible to sit for the hospice and palliative medicine board exam through the American Board of Medical Specialties.

-The Hospice and Palliative Medicine Fellowship at Mayo Clinic in Arizona was established in 2007 and accepted its first trainee in 2008.
-One fellow trains in this program annually.
+The Hospice and Palliative Medicine Fellowship at Mayo Clinic's campus in Arizona was established in 2007 and accepted its first trainee in 2008.
+Two fellows train in this program annually.